WeAreMomentum/library/README.md

 Example: `<script src="https://wearemomentum.github.io/library/scripts/cms-slider-v2.js"></script>`

-Important note: do NOT use `async` for scripts to be executed before Webflow initialization.
+Important note: do NOT use `async` or `defer` for scripts to be executed before Webflow initialization.

 ## Stylesheets
 A collection of various stylesheets to add to our Webflow projects.

 Example: `<link href="https://wearemomentum.github.io/library/stylesheets/general-v0.css" rel="stylesheet" type="text/css">`

+## Projects
+Scripts and other files specifically for certain Webflow projects.

+Each project has its own folder that contains the files.

+Example: `<script defer src="https://wearemomentum.github.io/library/projects/hcinnsbruck/saison.js"></script>`

+Important note: do NOT use `async` or `defer` for scripts to be executed before Webflow initialization.